E-commerce

 Multi-currency

-Legacy Facebook Marketplace
+Historical Facebook Marketplace

-Content strategy, timeline, and internal resources
+Content strategy, calendar, and internal resources

 RACI roles